UK's Johnson scraps COVID restrictions in England | Health

 "So let us learn to live with this virus and continue protecting ourselves and others without restricting our freedoms."
 Johnson said that the legal requirement to self-isolate for people who test positive for COVID would be removed on Feb.
 24 while free universal testing would end on April 1.

+The devolved administrations of Scotland, Wales and Northern Ireland have set their own COVID-19 restrictions, but the amount of money they have to spend on testing will flow from decisions made by the UK government.
+Scotland's First Minister Nicola Sturgeon was scathing on Twitter, writing: "To allow significant dismantling of the testing infrastructure built up in last two years would be inexcusable negligence given ongoing risks."

-But he said that some surveillance of the coronavirus would remain in place, allowing for a rapid response to new variants, which could be quickly scaled up.
-The plan to ditch remaining legal restrictions is a priority for many of Johnson's Conservative Party lawmakers whose discontent over his scandal-ridden leadership has threatened his grip on power.
+'SCALE THIS BACK' Johnson said that some surveillance of the coronavirus would remain in place, allowing for a rapid response to new variants, which could be quickly scaled up.

+But he cited the much-weakened link between COVID-19 cases and deaths due to vaccines, antivirals and the lower severity of the Omicron variant as informing his decision.
+"It is only because we know Omicron is less severe, that testing for Omicron on the colossal scale we have been doing is much less important and much less valuable in preventing serious illness," Johnson said.

+"This came at a vast cost...
+We must now scale this back."
+Johnson said that symptomatic testing would remain available for at-risk groups and social care staff, and would work with retailers to allow anyone who wants to buy tests.

 "We can't turn off Britain's radar before the war is won.
 'Ignorance is bliss' is not a responsible approach to a deadly virus," Labour Party leader Starmer said.